Test Catalog

 Evaluation Tools:

 Multiple in-silico evaluation tools were used to assist in the interpretation of these results.
-These tools are updated regularly; therefore, changes to these algorithms may result in different predictions for a given alteration.
+These tools are updated regularly; therefore, changes to these algorithms may result in different predictions for a given variant.
 Additionally, the predictability of these tools for the determination of pathogenicity is currently unvalidated.

 Reclassification of Variants-Policy:

-At this time, it is not standard practice for the laboratory to systematically review likely deleterious alterations or variants of uncertain significance that are detected and reported.
-The laboratory encourages healthcare providers to contact the laboratory at any time to learn how the status of a particular variant may have changed over time.
+Currently, it is not standard practice for the laboratory to systematically review previously classified variants on a regular basis.
+The laboratory encourages healthcare professionals to contact the laboratory at any time to learn how the classification of a particular variant may have changed over time.
+Due to broadening genetic knowledge, it is possible that the laboratory may discover new information of relevance to the patient.
+Should that occur, the laboratory may issue an amended report.

 Clinical Reference